 // Drug and alcohol issues

-To find out more about Oriental Medicine, acupuncture and Chinese herbal medicine and how they may be of benefit, visit Acupuncture Emporium & Natural Therapy Centre or review the skills and qualifications of acupuncture and Chinese herbal medicine practitioner Dr Nicola MacDonald.
+To find out more about acupuncture and Chinese herbal medicine and how they may be of benefit, visit Acupuncture Emporium & Natural Therapy Centre or review the skills and qualifications of acupuncture and Chinese herbal medicine practitioner Dr Nicola MacDonald (Chinese Medicine).

-Our locations for acupuncture and oriental medicine in Brisbane
+Our locations for acupuncture and Chinese medicine in Brisbane

 Acupuncture at our West End studio, a convenient location near Brisbane city.